 What is it about south Madrid sides and their mascots?
 Leganés have Super Pepino and at Fuenlabrada you can meet the brilliant/terrifying Kiriko.

-To further cement the legend of Kiriko, the teams run out for the start of the game from under a giant inflatable replica of him.
+To further cement the legend of Kiriko, at the beginning of the 2018/19 season, the teams ran out for the start of the game from under a giant inflatable replica of him.
+Unfortunately this doesn’t seem to have survived the step up to the Segunda.

 So if you’re in Madrid and fancy taking in some football away from the glitz and glamour of the Bernabeu and the Wanda, Fuenlabrada is a great place to go!